-She writes about Germany, Europe, education, students, global development, social justice, tech, healthcare, women's rights and more on a regular basis for a range of publications, including the Guardian, Guardian Weekend Magazine, the i Paper, the Independent, Deutsche Welle, the Telegraph, Positive News magazine, Devex, the London Evening Standard, the Huffington Post, Raconteur for the Times and Sunday Times, the Times Educational Supplement, Refinery29, Die Tageszeitung, the Local and others.
+She writes about Germany, Europe, education, students, global development, social justice, tech, women's rights and more on a regular basis for publications including the Guardian, Guardian Weekend Magazine, the i Paper, the Independent, Deutsche Welle, the Telegraph, Positive News magazine, Lonely Planet, Devex, Refinery29, the Observer, the London Evening Standard, the Huffington Post, Raconteur, Die Tageszeitung, the Local and others.

 She was on staff at the Guardian in London as an editor, commissioner and writer for four+ years.
 Her work there included live-blogging from protests, interviewing young people who fled war zones, and exposing universities that broke the law.